ipa-fog/set_initialpose/README.md

-# simple ROS-Package to set the initial robot pose
+# package to set the initial robot pose under ROS

-Please set pose and covaricance as parameters in File: /launch/set_initialpose.launch
+Subscribes the topic `/state_ekf` to get the pose simultaneos.
+The latest post is saved into `cfg/pose.yaml`.
+At start we publish the init pose as topic `/initialpose` out of the file data (last known pose).